JoeBashe/stl-scraper/README.md

 Given a search query, e.g. "San Diego, CA" or "Rome, Italy", search Airbnb inventory and collect data on listings.
 Save results to a CSV file or Elasticsearch.

+## Notice

+Airbnb's API is subject to change at any moment, which would break this scraper.
+They've already changed it several times in the past.
+I have not personally used this scraper in several months, and therefore it may need to be updated to work with the latest version of the Airbnb website.

 ## Usage

 ### Usage (basic installation)